goweiting/carneades-ext/system/README.md

 |       |   parser.py
 |       |   ...
 |
-└───samples (all the test examples are here!)
+└───samples ( all the test examples are here! )
 |   |
 |   |
 |
 |
 └───dot
-|   ( contains all the .dot files generated from write_to_graphviz() function)
+|   ( contains all the .dot files generated from write_to_graphviz() function )
 |
 └───graph
-|   ( argumentation graph generated using python-igraph and cairo,, stored as .pdf)
+|   ( argumentation graph generated using python-igraph and cairo, stored as .pdf )
 |
 └───log
-|   ( the logging information when the caes is run)
+|   ( the logging information when the caes is run )
 |
 └───ailp_env
-    ( files for the virual environment, assumed to be set up already by user)
+    ( files for the virual environment, assumed to be set up already by user )

 ```
 ## Setup